monocle/reaskgres/README.md

 1. Clone the repo.
 1. Make sure Docker Desktop is running.
-1. Run `docker compose up` or `make up` from the project root directory.
-This will start the Vite dev server at `http://localhost:5173/` and the Flask dev server at `http://localhost:5002/`.
+1. Run `make up` from the project root directory.
+This will start the:
+    * Vite dev server at `http://localhost:5173/`
+    * Flask dev server at `http://localhost:5002/`
+    * In addition, it will ensure "development" and "test" databases are in Postgres.
 1. Begin hacking.